Back to jobs

 What You’ll Do

-• 2-3+ years experience managing a team
+• 2–3+ years of people management experience

 • Strong understanding of image licensing and usage rights